The United States Congress designated the Hazy Islands Wilderness (map

 and is managed by the Fish and Wildlife Service.

-The former Hazy Islands National Wildlife Refuge, established in 1912, was designated Wilderness in 1970 and incorporated as a subunit into the Alaska Maritime National Wildlife Refuge, Gulf of Alaska Unit, in 1980.
+The Hazy Islands Wilderness, a subunit into the Alaska Maritime National Wildlife Refuge, Gulf of Alaska Unit, is managed by the Fish and Wildlife Service.
 Far offshore, beaten by wind and wave, Big Hazy Island and her four smaller sisters stick out of the frigid sea, providing predator-free nesting areas for large populations of common murres, pigeon guillemots, glaucous-winged gulls, horned puffins, and tufted puffins.
 Brandt's cormorants nest here, one of only two islands they inhabit in Alaska.

 Remote, without anchorages or campsites, beaten by frequent storms under high winds, the rocks called Hazy Islands are seldom seen and human visitation is discouraged to protect the birds and the humans.
+Hazy Islands Wilderness receives 73.5 inches of precipitation each year.
+Summer temperatures average in the low 50s and 60s (Fahrenheit) and in the low 20s and 30s in winter.
 This is Alaska's smallest Wilderness area.